encode/django-vanilla-views/docs/index.md

 If you believe you've found some behavior in Django's generic class based views that can't also be trivially achieved in `django-vanilla-views`, then please [open a ticket][tickets], and we'll treat it as a bug.
 To review the full set of API differences between the two implementations, please see [the migration guide][migration].

 For further background, the original release announcement for `django-vanilla-views` is [available here][release-announcement].
+There are also slides to a talk ['Design by minimalism'][design-by-minimalism] which introduces `django-vanilla-views` and was presented at the Django User Group, London.
+You can also view the Django class heirarchy for the same set of views that `django-vanilla-views` provides, [here][django-cbv-heirarchy].

 ## Helping you to code smarter